-10.10505 16.
-Possecondary racially and Stan Gap The MLDS does not receive information on people employed in Maryland institutions of higher education.
+Status Inactive 10 Doctor ocondary Enculty and Staff Gap The MLDS does not receive information on people employed in Maryland institutions of Gap higher education.
 Reason MHEC collects information on faculty and staff but has not provided the data to MLDS as there is not currently a question included on the research agenda that would require this data.
 Some data on faculty will be provided to the MLDS as part of the MHEC CIS collection.
-This collection is in the pilot phase with a tentative timeline for providing the collection to MLDS in 2018.
 Impacts The teacher-student link is an important part of an educational system.
 The ability to measure and control for the relationships between teachers and students provides more nuanced information on student outcomes.
 Resolution Review the MLDS Research Agenda.
 Work with MHEC to define the parameters necessary for MHEC to provide this data to the MLDS.
-Feasibility Data available - Under consideration Status Planned

-19. College 19.
-College Enrollment Data Spring, Winter, and Summer Terms 2008-2013 Gap The MLDS Center does not have unit record data for students who enrolled in a Maryland college in the Spring, Winter, or Summer Terms in years 2008-2013.
+Feasibility Data available - In-progress Status Planned 10 Collon o Enrollment Data Spring Winter and Summer Terms 2009 2012 Gap The MLDS Center does not have unit record data for students who enrolled in a Maryland Gap college in the Spring, Winter, or Summer Terms in years 2008-2013.
 Reason Institutions did not provide unit record data on students enrolling in the Spring, Winter, or Summer Terms in years 2008-2013.
 The Enrollment Information System (EIS) collection was a fall-only collection until 2013.
 Impacts Students may opt to enroll in a term other than the Fall.
 These students are excluded from enrollment data for multiple years, resulting in a gap in the data.
 Resolution MHEC does not have the data and does not plan to collect the data.
 The MLDS Center could collect data from each institution.
 However, collecting data from prior time periods is problematic as the data from earlier periods no longer represent the academic outcomes for the term in the real-life.
 The data are no longer point-in-time once the time period has passed.
 Feasibility Data available - Unfeasible Status Inactive